lukemorton/rui/README.md

 ## The Style Sheet

-With both the beauty and power of ruby large scale frontend becomes easier to manage.
+With both the beauty and power of ruby, large scale frontend becomes easier to manage.
 Sass and Less are scrambling to implement programming language features that ruby has always had.